Zanele Muholi: Of Love & Loss (2014)

 Muholi's 2014 exhibition, Of Love & Loss, focused on the violence and hate crimes experienced by members of the LGBTQIA communities in South Africa.
 Juxtaposing images of weddings and funerals, the show included photographs, video works and installation elements.
 An element of autobiography featured images of Muholi and their partner.
 This exhibition furthermore exemplifies why Muholi calls themself a visual activist rather than an artist and it shows their battle scars.
 They bring these harsh issues into light with such powerful contrast, as a way to show resistance.
 Muholi calls this as just one of their many responsibilities, and these harsh and cruel realities cannot be ignored.

 Brave Beauties (2014)

-A series focusing on capturing the portraits of transwomen, Brave Beauties was shot outside the studio and on location throughout South Africa.
+A series focusing on capturing the portraits of trans women, Brave Beauties was shot outside the studio and on location throughout South Africa.
 This "mobile studio" was a further expression of Muholi's celebration of LGBTQIA visibility as equal citizens of their country, an embrace of artistic freedom and a gesture of rejecting the limitations that studios can present.
 While on show at the Stevenson Gallery in Cape Town, an "activist wall" encouraged the participants to write directly on the gallery walls about their experiences, stories and vision.
 A gesture of destabilization, the activist wall was another expression of Muholi's desire to empower the participants in their work.